Page Contents

 - (See the map below for reference.)

-Once you are on Classic Avenue, you must pull up to the curb, unload belongings, and then immediately park at the nearest parking lot (such as Grad House – 17 Glen Morris Street, Toronto, ON).
+Once you are on Classic Avenue, you must pull up to the curb, unload belongings, and then immediately park at the nearest paid parking lot (such as Grad House – 17 Glen Morris Street, Toronto, ON).

 Do not leave your vehicle unattended.
 NO PARKING on Classic Avenue is permitted.